Sanctoh History, Family Crest & Coats of Arms

 Early Notables of the Sanctoh family (pre 1700)

-More information is included under the topic Early Sanctoh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Sanctoh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sanctoh family to Ireland

 Some of the Sanctoh family moved to Ireland, but this topic is not covered in this excerpt.